thoughtspot/thoughtspot.github.io/_spotiq/spotiq-customize.md

 ## Present your insights

 You can present SpotIQ insights in several ways.
-You can present an individual result, or all of them.
+You can present an individual result or all of them at once.
 You can package all the insights in a PDF.
 This is useful for passing a packet of results.
-Since any insight reflects the data at a specific point in time, always consider saving the insight as a PDF.
+Because any insight an insight into data at a specific point in time, you should always consider saving the insight as a PDF.

 1. Locate the **Actions** menu on the corner of the **SpotIQ** page.
 2. Choose **Actions > Download as PDF** from the menu.

    The system downloads a file containing all the insights.
-Keep in mind this file can be very large if there are a lot of insights found in your data.
+Keep in mind this is file can be very large if there are a lot of insights found in your data.

-You can use the **Present** action to view visualizations that appear in a carousel, and present them as a group.
+You can use the **Present** action to view visualizations that appear in a carousel.  can be presented as a group.
+Present is the best way to To do this, do the following:

-1. Scroll down to the first carousel with your new charts.
+1. Scroll down to your first carousel with your new charts.
 2. Roll over the right corner of the menu to reveal the menu.

    ![]({{ site.baseurl }}/images/spotiq-carousel.png)